kobolcs/qcs/go-api-tests/README.md

 - **Docker & CI Integration**: Runs seamlessly both locally and within a containerized CI environment.

 ---
+### Strategic Advantage
+- Written in Go for minimal runtime overhead and easy deployment in containerized pipelines.
+- Built-in concurrency demonstrates patterns that scale as the test suite grows.
+- See [Architectural Principles](../ARCHITECTURAL_PRINCIPLES.md) for shared design approaches.

 ### 🚀 How to Run Locally